elixir-lang/elixir-lang.github.com/getting-started/processes.markdown

 ```

 When a message is sent to a process, the message is stored in the process mailbox.
 The `receive/1` block goes through the current process mailbox searching for a message that matches any of the given patterns. `receive/1` supports guards and many clauses, such as `case/2`.

+The process that sends the message does not block on `send/2`, it just puts the message in the recipient's mailbox and continues.
+In particular, a process can send messages to itself.
+In the previous example, when the `receive` block gets executed the sender process may be already dead.

 If there is no message in the mailbox matching any of the patterns, the current process will wait until a matching message arrives.
 A timeout can also be specified: